clarson00/FinTech-CaseStudy/TRUSTSWAP_CASE_STUDY.md

-# TRUSTSWAP
+# TRUSTSWAP Case Study

 ## Overview

-* Trustswap

-* Incorporated
+* 12170639 Canada Inc. DBA.
+TrustSwap (TS)
+* TrustSwap is an LLC Founded in 2020

-* Founders: Jeff Kirdekis & Adam Barlam
+* Founders: Jeff Kirdekis - Founding Director & CEO, Adam Barlam - Founding Director and CTO, Joaquim Miro - Founding Director & CGO

-* JEff had been working on previous projkects where an investor wanted to invest pre-ico tokens.
-Thew prject did not wanmt these toikes dumped by the investor so they drafted a distribution agreement.
-The costs of this were very high and would include escrow and an attorney who would take 5% at evewry distribution.
-Jeff realized almost all of this could be done via smart contracts.
+* The CEO of Trustswap, JHeff Kirdekis describes how Trustswap got its start on pg 4 of the whitepaper. [whitepaper](https://pdfhost.io/v/7kEISzHai_Trust_Swap_WP_1_1pdf.pdf)
+ “A Venture Capital firm wanted to invest $50,000 in exchange for project tokens at a discount.
+Our company wanted to make sure that once the tokens were sent, they wouldn’t sell them all at once and crash the token price.
+The only way to ensure this was to hire a lawyer to act as a middleman, who would send fractional amounts of the tokens to the VC firm over time for a 5-10% fee.
+Absolute insanity.
+I figured there had to be something already created that implemented this service in a smart-contract, for a fraction of the cost.
+There wasn’t.
+Infact,     there was nothing that allowed for time-based payments at all.
+No trustless  escrow  for  institutions,  no  trustless  team-token  lockups,  no  automated employee payments... nothing.
+That realization happened on June 19th 2020.
+Here we are today.
+Welcome to TrustSwap.” - Jeff Kirdeikis, CEOTo automate and simplify the transaction process between people and/or organizations around the world through the use of well-built decentralized finance applications, eliminating the need for middlemen and 3rd party intermediaries."

+- Jeff Kirdeikis, CEO

 * Company is funded by token sales